 Fail #1: Magic Sands Beach

 We wanted to spend some time on a swimming beach our first full day on Big Island.
-We were staying about 5 miles south of Kona, and explicitly expected to find abundant beaches there, like we’d seen on Maui or Kauai when our kids were little.
+We were staying about 5 miles south of Kona, and explicitly expected to find abundant beaches there, like we’d seen on Maui, Kauai, and Oahu when our kids were little.
 That said, we quickly realized that great swimming beaches were more rare on Big Island.

 At only 1.5 miles from our apartment, Magic Sands Beach looked good on paper.
 Unfortunately, once we arrived we realized that this was no California beach with long stretches of sand.
 Instead, it was a beach that could be walked in just a few minutes.
 Even worse, the rough tides make it so that sometimes there is beautiful sand, while others the sand is very rocky or even non-existent!